BBC Radio & Music Production Bristol: The Fun Factory

 BBC Bristol began producing BBC drama from 1940 onward.

 Shows like ITMA, Bandwagon, Workers Playtime, and Garrison Theatre were all made and broadcast from BBC Bristol as part of what they called "The Fun Factory".

 The BBC acquired the Christchurch Studios in Clifton to record dramas.
 (These studios were subsequently taken over by Bristol Old Vic Theatre School in 2001).
 As drama changed, the network radio team in Bristol, led by then Chief Producer Jeremy Howe Jeremy Howe (radio drama editor) (currently the editor of BBC Radio 4's soap opera The Archers) encouraged a new approach.
 Subject matter and stories, the production techniques and editing are more typical of factual documentary making with producers digitally editing their own work and focusing as much on the edit as the performances.

 Partnerships

 The BBC Network Radio department in Bristol was honoured to receive a special award for its contribution to the nation, to the city and to the region in 2013 by the local Royal Television Society.
 They recognised radio's role in encouraging new talent, discovering and celebrating British actors, writers, and broadcasters.
 The award was accepted by broadcaster Jonathan Dimbleby who started his own distinguished career as a news reporter at the BBC in Bristol.

 BBC Radio & Music Production in Bristol has also been the catalyst for two festivals in the city.
 More Than Words - a celebration of Radio 4 and speech radio - in 2012.
-Bristol Food Connections (2013 - 2019) bringing good food and people together to debate and celebrate inspiring ideas through the filter of food.
+Bristol Food Connections (2013–2019) bringing good food and people together to debate and celebrate inspiring ideas through the filter of food.

+Regional output

+As with all other BBC regions, BBC Bristol is responsible for providing local radio services and the regional television news broadcasts on BBC One during the times when all regions opt out of the network feed to provide their own local news programming, which in the BBC Bristol area is called Points West.

+BBC Points West is broadcast from Broadcasting House in Bristol, and is the regional news for;